danieljromero/WordScramble/prototype/python3/README.md

 # WordScramble v0.1

- A CLI Prototype written in Python3
+ A CLI App Prototype written in Python3

 ### Getting Started

-It is highly recommended to use a Python3 Virtual Environment (virtualenv) for managing dependencies, creating isolated python project environments and, most importantly, not breaking your system wide Python installation.
-Anyways, let's begin!
+It is highly recommended to use a Python3 Virtual Environment (virtualenv) for managing dependencies, creating isolated python project environments, etc.

 ### Prerequisites